Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • : New business, success

-• : Material losses, deterioration of well-being
+• : Material losses, deterioration in health

 • : Getting help